dask/dask/docs/source/delayed-best-practices.rst

 Compute on lots of computation at once
 --------------------------------------

-To improve parallelism you want to include lots of computation in each compute call.
+To improve parallelism, you want to include lots of computation in each compute call.
-Ideally you want to make many dask.delayed calls to define your computation and then only call ``dask.compute`` at the end.
-It's ok to call ``dask.compute`` in the middle of your computation as well, but everything will stop there as Dask computes those results before moving forward with your code.
+Ideally, you want to make many ``dask.delayed`` calls to define your computation and then call ``dask.compute`` only at the end.
+It is ok to call ``dask.compute`` in the middle of your computation as well, but everything will stop there as Dask computes those results before moving forward with your code.